top of page

 The verb 'splutter' is onomatopoeic in nature, meaning that it imitates the sound it describes.
 It's thought to originate from the imitation of the noise made when someone speaks or utters words in a rapid, disjointed, or faltering manner.
 The word itself mimics the sputtering or spitting sound that can occur when speech is hesitant or words are enunciated abruptly and unevenly.
 'Splutter' encapsulates the idea of speech that is not smooth or fluid, often conveying a sense of surprise, confusion, or excitement in the way words are spoken.

-Quiz: Find the meaning of the verb splutter:
+Find the correct meaning of the verb splutter:

 Try Again!